Osteomyelitis - discharge

 Your doctor will ask you to take medicines called antibiotics at home to kill the infection in your bone.
 At first, you will probably need antibiotics given into a vein in your arm, chest, or neck.
 At some point, your doctor may switch you to antibiotic pills.

-While you are taking antibiotics, your health care provider may check your blood for signs of toxicity from the medicine.
+While you are on antibiotics, your health care provider may check your blood for signs of toxicity from the medicine.

 If you are getting antibiotics through a vein in your arm, chest, or neck: